 Hollis third-graders uses nets to catch bugs in the Souhegan River after releasing the salmon fry in this 2010 event, one of many in which area pupils have placed baby salmon in the river.
 No such stocking will take place this year as officials try different approaches to bringing back wild salmon to New Hampshire rivers.

-With the help of George May from the Atlantic Salmon Restoration Program, Revathi Nithipalan, left, and classmate Natalie Bronfine, along with more than a 100 third-graders from Hollis helped release salmon fry into the Souhegan River in Milford in May, 2010.
+With the help of George May from the Atlantic Salmon Restoration Program, Revathi Nithipalan, left, and classmate Natalie Bronfine, along with more than 100 third-graders from Hollis helped release salmon fry into the Souhegan River in Milford in May 2010.

 Tradition of placing baby salmon into Souhegan on hold this year

 A summertime ritual for area school children, helping stock inch-long baby salmon in the Souhegan River, won’t occur this year, as fishery officials try a different tack on returning the historic fish to local waters.

 New Hampshire Fish and Game Department announced last week that it would alter its 3-decade-old program of placing millions of what are known as salmon fry, born in fish hatcheries to adult fish captured as they return from the ocean, in hopes of helping naturally spawned fry thrive in the Merrimack River watershed.

 This year, no hatchery-born fry will be stocked in the Souhegan River, to give officials a better view of whether adults are able to produce their own eggs that will turn into fish, which eventually swim out to the Atlantic Ocean to breed.